Storidge/cio-faq/cluster.md

 | VirtualBox                           | VirtualBox                     |
 | VMware Virtual Platform              | VMware                         |

 Run `dmidecode -s system-product-name` to confirm if your instance is on the list.
 If not on the list, support can be quickly added.
-Please contact support@storidge.com.
+Please pass request to support@storidge.com.